leonardo-ra/PI/Setup/README.md

 # Project Instruction Manual (PRISM):

-#### This manual serves as a basic setup to run the UR5e Robot system in conjunction with your PC, in order to perform the various autonomous tasks (inserting/removing, locating and testing of transceivers) required by PICadvanced.
+##### This manual serves as a basic step-by-step setup to run the UR5e Robot system, in conjunction with your PC, in order to perform the various autonomous tasks (inserting/removing, locating and testing of transceivers) required by PICadvanced.

 ### On your machine:

-**Step 1:** On a **Windows** operating system, start by installing git, running the following comand on your terminal:
+**Step 1:** On a **Windows** OS, start by checking if you have python installed.
+Open your cmd terminal and type:

+`python --version`

+If you don't have Python installed in your system, you can download it [here](https://www.python.org/)

+**Step 2:** Installing PIP using cURL in Python.
+On the cmd terminal type:

+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+followed by:

+`python get-pip.py`

+to make sure PIP was installed correctly, you can type:

-`pip install git`
+`pip --version`

-**Step 2:** Copy the SSH key of this repository and clone it to your machine.
-You can do so by running this command as well:

-`git clone git@github.com:leonardo-ra/PI.git`

-**Step 3:** After cloning this repo, start by installing the required libraries.
-In the *Setup* directory run:
+**Step 3:** Downloading the project onto your machine.
+You can visit our repository [here](https://github.com/leonardo-ra/PI) and download the project files via ZIP on the *< > Code* button.
+Alternatively, you can install git and later clone this repository.
+If you wish to do so, you can follow this [guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+**Step 4:** Installing the required libraries.
+After downloading and extracting the files (or cloning the repo), open your cmd terminal and go to the project's *Setup* directory.
+Run the following command:

 `pip install -r requirements.txt`

-Your setup on the terminal should be good to go. :white_check_mark:
+:white_check_mark: The setup on the terminal should be good to go. :white_check_mark:

-**Step 4:** Connect the Ethernet cable to your machine's Ethernet port - it should also work by using an Ethernet/USB adaptor.
+**Step 5:** Connect the Ethernet cable on the Robot to your PC's Ethernet port - it should also work by using an Ethernet/USB adaptor.

-**Step 5:** In your network settings, make sure the Ethernet connection is set up with a ***static*** IPV4 IP address:
+**Step 6:** Got to Windows' *Control Pannel*.
+In your network settings, make sure the Ethernet connection is set up with a ***static*** IPV4 IP address:

 **Por imagem**